-In the above example, the system had set idle for nearly a minute when the first report was generated.
-The "cpuuse -r" and cpuuse commands were pasted from another window so were executed with no gap between.
-In the second report, only the shell thread has run since the CPU Usage was reset.
-It has consumed approximately 3.092 milliseconds of CPU time processing the two commands and generating the output.
+In the above example, the system did something for roughly 15 seconds when the first report was generated.
+The cpuuse -r and cpuuse commands were pasted from another window so were executed with no gap between.
+In the second report, only the SHLL thread has run since the CPU Usage was reset.
+It has consumed approximately 16.509 milliseconds of CPU time processing the two commands and generating the output.